 Loud rasping sound

 This effect happens in bursts of a few seconds at a time and is due to central heating thermostats.
 Switching off the heating system while you are experiencing the problem will help to identify it.
-If the problem stops you may have to repair or replace the thermostat.
-If not, it could be a nearby neighbour's thermostat.
-It’s worth checking with them.
+If it stops you may have to repair or replace the thermostat.
+If not, it could be a nearby neighbour's thermostat; It’s worth checking with them.

 Clicks and Pops